HeroBrine1st/trixnity-bridge/generic-repository-double-puppeted/README.md

 )
 ```

-Then pass resulting RepositorySet to AppServiceWorker.
+Then pass resulting RepositorySet to AppServiceWorker. `actorProvisionRepository` allows to CRUD actors programmatically

-Support for adding actors programmatically is coming soon™.
+and should be passed to RemoteWorker so that it can get actor data for each actor.
+You can also ignore storing actor data in database and use that only to add actor IDs.
+This may be useful if actor list
+is rather constant (e.g. configuration file) and your actors access that directly.

+# Why dedicated DBMS?

 SQLite support across JVM and Native platforms was attempted, but SQLDelight doesn't support async SQLite.
+The same with
+H2.
+And it was far too late to change everything back to blocking access.

+Anyway, if you have installed synapse, you'll have no problem configuring postgres next to it - so it's a minor issue.